Amanansari003/Coding_Ninjas_Introduction_To_python/README.md

 #### Each module is having the Notes ( pdf ) file by which the topics are easy to understand

-all the module are organized and and mantained with the code file which gives and idea to go from basic to medium  leven programing questions
+all the module are organized and and mantained with the code file which gives the idea to go from basic to medium  leven programing questions